sylviemarie/Stalk-Eyed-Fly-Genomics/1) Mitogenome assembly.md

 Using [MitoHiFi ](https://github.com/marcelauliano/MitoHiFi) to assemble and annotate  _T. dalmanni_ mitochondrial genome, with HiFi raw reads provided by [UCL](https://www.ucl.ac.uk/~ucbhpom/).

 Initially, MitoHifi was installed manually with each dependency installed and exported to my PATH on Sheffield HPC.
 However, this presented a plethora of issues getting MitoHiFi to ***start*** running and then getting it to do a complete run.
-The better installation method was using the Apptainer container platform.
+The better method was using the Apptainer container platform to install MitoHiFi on an HPC.

 ## Input data